The interdefinability of expansions of Belnap-Dunn logic

 In $\BDL^{\IImpl,\False}$, as in classical logic, logically equivalent formulas can always be replaced by each other.
 Therefore, an additional advantage of choosing $\BDL^{\IImpl,\False}$ is that the logical equivalence relation of $\BDL^{\IImpl,\False}$ is included in the logical equivalence relation of the version of classical logic with the same language.
 This entails that each of the laws of logical equivalence that hold for the logical equivalence relation of $\BDL^{\IImpl,\False}$ is a classical law of logical equivalence.
-This means that it is relatively easy to memorize the laws of logical equivalence that can be used when proving something in $\BDL^{\IImpl,\False}$.
+This means that reasoning about logical equivalence of formulas in $\BDL^{\IImpl,\False}$ goes pretty much the same as reasoning about logical equivalence of formulas in $\CL^{\IImpl,\False}$.

 The fact that $\BDL^{\Confl}$ is not definable in $\BDL^{\IImpl,\False}$ raises the question of what is missing in practice in an expansion of \BDL\ whose connectives do not include the conflation connective $\Confl$.
 This question is difficult to answer.
 The problem with the conflation connective is that it has no obvious intuitive meaning and there appear to be no practical examples of its use.
 Theoretically interesting, however, is that the combination of $\Confl$ and $\Not$ corresponds to classical negation and, consequently, $A, \Confl \Not A \LCon \False$ and $\True \LCon A, \Confl \Not A$ hold for all formulas $A$ in the case of $\BDL^{\Confl}$.